Monishver11/monishver11.github.io/_posts/2024-12-19-intro-to-ml.md

 2. **Learning**: How do we find the best prediction function from training data?
 3. **Inference**: How do we compute predictions for new inputs?

+We'll tackle each of these questions as we move forward, so stick around!
 ---

 #### **ML vs. Statistics: Key Differences**